 Welcome to December!

-By December, we are following the winter rules in regards to eating.
-The three tastes we want to favor are:
+By December, we are following the winter food rules to balance vata.
+The three tastes that balance vata we want to favor are:

-Also, favor heavier, warm and oily foods, as they will antidote the cold and dry of winter.
+Also, favor heavier, warm, and oily foods, as they will antidote vata and the cold and dry of winter.

-This month, we want to focus on increasing the amount of soluble fiber we eat.
-Hunter-gatherers ate about 100 grams of fiber per day, and most folks today only get about 15-20 grams per day.
-In the winter, the kind of fiber available is the soluble or slimy kind.
-In the same way the microbes in the soil are changing from season to season, so is the type of fiber we should be eating.
-To best support your winter soluble fiber intake, favor these foods:
+This month, we want to focus on increasing soluble fiber.
+Hunter-gatherers ate about 100 grams of fiber per day, and most folks today only get about 15-20.
+In winter, the kind of fiber available is the soluble or slimy kind.
+In the same way soil microbes change from season to season, so does the type of fiber we should be eating.

 - Oat Bran